MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 # Designing Metadata Artifacts for 3270 Applications

 This guide shows how to design metadata artifacts for 3270 applications and save these artifacts as Host Integration Server Definition XML (HIDX) files and C# classes for Host Integration Server.

+In a 3270 screen-driven app, the screens and data fields are unique to your scenarios, so the 3270 connector needs this information about your app, which you can provide as metadata.
+This metadata describes information that helps your logic app identify and recognize screens, describes how to navigate between screens, where to input data, and where to expect results.
+To specify and generate this metadata, you use the 3270 Design Tool, which walks you through these specific *modes*, or stages, as described later in more details:

+* **Capture**: In this mode, you record the screens required for completing a specific task with your mainframe app, for example, getting a bank balance.

+* **Navigation**: In this mode, you specify the plan or path for how to navigate through your mainframe app's screens for the specific task.

+* **Methods**: In this mode, you define the method, for example, `GetBalance`, that describes the screen navigation path.
+You also select the fields on each screen that become the method's input and output parameters.

+## Prerequisites

+- Access to the TN3270 server that hosts your 3270 screen-driven app

+- [Download and install the 3270 Design Tool](https://aka.ms/3270-design-tool-download).
+The only prerequisite is [Microsoft .NET Framework 4.8](https://aka.ms/net-framework-download).

+  This tool helps you record the screens, navigation paths, methods, and parameters for the tasks in your 3270 app that you add and run using the **IBM 3270** connector actions in a Consumption or Standard workflow created with Azure Logic Apps.
+The tool generates a Host Integration Designer XML (HIDX) file that provides the necessary metadata for the connector to run your 3270 screen-driven app.

+  After you download and install this tool, [follow these steps to connect with your TN3270 host server, design the required metadata artifact, and generate the HIDX file](/host-integration-server/core/application-integration-la3270apps).

+  The 3270 Design Tool doesn't support the following elements:

+  * Partial IBM Basic Mapping Support (BMS) maps: If you import a BMS map, the design tool ignores partial screen definitions.

+  * Menu processing

 ## Capture screens